maccaspacca/moretools/README.md

 a tool to regenerate pubkey.der from private key file.

-Executable in releeases - windows only
+Executable in releases - windows only